npm/ndm/README.md

 ### The `service.json` file

 The ndm wrapper must also have a **service.json** file, which describes how to run the services.
 Run `ndm init` to generate _service.json_ from your installed npm dependencies.
-The init script will copy default values from the `ndm` stanza in each service's **package.json**.
+The init script will copy default values from the `environment` stanza in each service's **package.json**.
 You can then edit the defaults if you need to change anything.

 Here's an example: